tbensky/PiNN_Projectile/readme.md

 ![Figure 15](https://github.com/tbensky/PiNN_Projectile/blob/main/KeepResults/05-19Jul_good_results/loss.png)

+Here is a [video](https://youtu.be/0wlHa1-M7kw) showing the training results as a function of epoch.

 # Uses

 With a neural network trained on a projectile, we now have a model we may interrogate in various ways.
 Here's a couple of plots that ramp the time value (input to the network), while plotting both x and y positions.
 Another plots $v_x$ and $v_y$.